 Good communication is a central skill for all healthcare professionals to master.
 We must be well-versed in communicating with all types of families, including those in the LGBTQIA community.
 (And, LGBTQIA communication is a topic that could for sure be fair game for the IBLCE exam! )

 I am not an expert on this topic.
 I feel woefully inadequate to write this post, really.
-But I’d like to share some simple things that I’ve learned which might help others with effectively communicate with LGBTQIA clients.
+But I’d like to share some simple things that I’ve learned which might help others to effectively communicate with LGBTQIA clients.

 Be familiar with the meaning of several terms